 I hope that on the world stage, Australia will play its part in building peace and seeing that the Millennium Goals are pursued.
 Finally, I believe the media should refrain from sensationalising the trivial aspects of the political scene and concentrate on matters of substance.

 My reaction to the federal election was one of not being surprised by the overall victory.
 I felt a sense of disappointment that the size of the victory did not seem to reflect any decline following the announcement that foreign aid was to be reduced by so much, indeed by anything, in order for us to have more.

 My hopes for the new government would be that they be a united group on all the human issues.
 The refugees and asylum seekers can no longer be treated as they are at present.
 Aged care and disability care need to be primary areas for solid and robust policy translated into action.

 Any governing party does well with strong opposition so I hope the Opposition can be strong, united and respectful of all people.
 I hope both parties recognise that the issues above, and many others, deserve unity of policy and action.

-Marie Mohr (Melbourne, VIC)
+Marie Mohr (Melbourne, VIC) says:

 Within the context of my role as Health and Wellbeing Co-ordinator for the Good Samaritan Sisters, I was particularly interested to hear from both parties about their commitment to address the health and ageing issues for the nation.